 For admission to a programme, standard applicants must

 • meet the minimum entry requirements

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects The five subjects must include Mathematics, and either English or Irish.

 Holders of relevant NCVA/FETAC (now QQI) awards may apply through the CAO.
-Quality and Qualifications Ireland (QQI) operates within the NFQ, and has awards (formerly FETAC awards) placed at Level 5 (Certificate) or Level 6 (Advanced Certificate) of the framework.
+Quality and Qualifications Ireland (QQI) operates within the National Framework of Qualifications, and has awards (formerly FETAC awards) placed at Level 5 (Certificate) or Level 6 (Advanced Certificate) of the Framework.

 Formal work placement (minimum of 15 weeks) is an integral element of the course and takes place in Year 2.